This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 8. Port Arthur

-Looking for history and drama, Port Arthur is where you’ll find it in spades.
+Looking for a complex history and lots of drama?
+Port Arthur is where you’ll find it in spades.

 For a great bite to eat, don’t miss the Doo-Lishus food truck at nearby Eaglehawk Neck for the best fish and chips in Tasmania, plus homemade scallop, rabbit, and venison pies.

 9. Binalong Bay